 - Photographing or videoing Attendees without their consent

-- Sustained disruption of presentations, workshops, or other events
+- Persistent interruption of others and/ or sustained disruption of presentations, workshops, or other events

-- Sexually graphic or otherwise inappropriate images in public spaces or throughout online events (i.e. zoombombing)
+- Sexually graphic or otherwise inappropriate images in public spaces or throughout online events (e.g. zoombombing)

 - Advocating for, or encouraging, any of the above behaviour